gearbox-solutions/nuxt-precognition/README.md

 This composable is used to create your form object and with handle form submission and validation.
 It is stateful, and will provide you with the form states and errors for you to nicely display validation and submission state in your components.

-Here is an example of using the `usePrecognitionForm` composable to create a form object and handle form submission and validation:
+Here is an example of using the `usePrecognitionForm` composable to create a form object, validate the data on change, and handle form submission and responses:

 ```vue
 <script setup lang="ts">